michalchecinski/workflow-tools/homelab/apps/vault/README.md

 - Spent forever trying to get the tls certs set up.
 The cluster is now failing raft join (it didn't get this far previously) with this message. `dial tcp: lookup vault-1.vault-internal on 10.152.183.10:53: no such host"`.
 And the client is still having the above HTTP and HTTPS mismatch
+- After many more hours, I have an HA cluster talking to eachother.
+However, I'm now running into an issue with the local vault: `x509: cannot validate certificate for 127.0.0.1` when using port forwarding to the `vault-active` service.
+I'm guessing that I'll have to load the CA cert into my local machine.
+However, because this is the CA from the `local-ca-issuer`, I should already have that one loaded...I guess this is because the cert isn't for `127.0.0.1`

 # Backups
 An NFS store has been set up specifically for backups.
 This volume is set to retain in the NFS provider.
 The volume will